 I say this, even though I’m generally not a frozen drink person.
 I think frozen foods are not good for the digestive system, but once in a while, and especially if you are not suffering from digestive issues, a frappuccino can save the day.

 This springy, refreshing, and Delicious (yes, it deserves a capital D) drink is so easy to make.
 Here is how.

 Memorize your 2s

 We start with 2 cups of plant-based milk.
-I prefer almond, but all of those “mylks” out there in the market are delicious, I’m sure.
+I prefer almond milk, but all of those “mylks” out there in the market are delicious, I’m sure.
 So pour the delicious mylk of your choice in your high-speed blender.

 Then add 2 cups of frozen bananas.
 I like to blend the ingredients one by one.
 I know it seems to take longer, but I don’t think it does, actually.
 And I think the smoothie/juice/frappuccino ends up having a smoother texture this way.
 So blend until the bananas look in harmony together.
 Then comes the berries.

 We mostly used blueberries, because they are my dear husband’s favourites.
 If you ask me, blackberries are the best, but I am not going to argue with him over berries on a weekend.
 Blend these too.

 Add to this mixture 2 tablespoons of ground coffee (whichever is your favourite.
 We used espresso from organic, fair trade, Columbian coffee beans.) and 2 tablespoons of agave syrup.

 Then 2 cups of ice.
 Let me give you a hint: Use lemon water and mint to make ice cubes!